What We Do

 Anne Rabin, Nominator

-Linda Davis, CNA, received the Spotlight Award for 2010 due to her personal character and outstanding care of clients.
+And in 2010, Linda Davis, CNA, received the Spotlight Award due to her personal character and outstanding care of clients.
 Recognized because of her reliability, emotional dedication, and knowledge, Linda Davis inspires all caregivers to go above and beyond when helping others.
 She assists a young adult with developmental disabilities with basic healthcare, learning activities, and transportation.
 Linda Davis also provides care for an elderly woman in the community, among other clients.
 Compassion and dedication set Linda Davis apart, making her Caregiver of the Year!

 Advocacy Voices Institute